Record office policies and deposits

 • not discriminate against any user or potential user

-• establish clear channels of communication to and from its users and stakeholders;
+• establish clear channels of communication to and from our communities and stakeholders

 • identify and engage with stakeholder groups